What is a Mutex in Rust?

 }

-Sharing a Mutex Between Threads
+How To Share a Mutex Between Threads?

-In multithreaded programs, you often need to share a Mutex between threads.
-To do this safely, you use Arc (Atomic Reference Counting), which allows multiple threads to share ownership of the Mutex.
+You can use Arc (Atomic Reference Counting), which allows multiple threads to share ownership of the Mutex.

 Example: Mutex with Threads